 Individual Self-Assessment Reflection Journal

 Reflection nurtures personal development by cultivating life-long learning skills, fostering understanding, refining problem solving skills, and acquiring additional knowledge, skills and abilities thereby building confidence.
-To encourage in-depth reflection and critical thinking, there is a reflection journal due every week.
+To encourage in-depth reflection and critical thinking, there is a reflection journal due every week for seven weeks.
 Some weeks the focus will be self-assessment.
 Other weeks the topic will relate to team management or assessment.
 It is important to combine reflections with a cognitive analysis of the readings, specialized terms, concepts, theories and other materials presented in the course.
 It is also expected that the concepts presented in the readings will be applied to real life examples related to the topic.
 Reflection Journals should be approximately 1-2 pages, using APA style citations and reference list as appropriate.
 Reflection journals are due on Sunday by 11:59 PM.

 Final Summary Paper Project